Shavuot 5786 / 2026

 Every year on Shavuot — the holiday in which ancient Israelites brought bikkurim, the first fruits of their harvests, to the Temple in Jerusalem — AC invites parents of newborns to bring their babies for a celebratory group aliyah.
 You can come for the whole service, or just slip in for the aliyah around 10:30am.
 Email Rabbi Yael if you plan to participate or have any questions.

-Families, join us for a Picnic Potluck in Central Park (at the Great Hill) to celebrate Shavuot!
+Families, join us for a Picnic Potluck in Central Park to celebrate Shavuot!
 We will eat, play, and Jacob Kose will lead us in a Shavuot-related nature activity.
-We provide the cheesecake and blintzes; you bring a delicious kosher* dairy or pareve picnic food, a blanket to sit on and sports equipment!
+Please bring a delicious kosher dairy or pareve picnic food, a blanket to sit on and sports equipment!

 Book Of Remembrance